TheDataCity/IoT-UK-Nation-Database-APIs/README.md

 The organisation end point can be accessed here: https://api.iotuk.org.uk/iotOrganisation.

+The end point does not require any user authorisation.

 The end point allows you to filter the IoT UK Nation database by the following fields:
  - Organisation postcode  (using `postcode=`)
  - Organisation town (using `town=`)